 - For particular children more in depth assessments may be required.
-Some of these can be carried out by our Assistant Head of Inclusion (SENCO), Support for Learning teacher or our Higher Level Teaching Assistant (HLTA) who have had specific training to do so.
+Some of these can be carried out by our inclusion team who have had specific training to do so.
 Sometimes we ask external agencies to carry these out.
 This is particularly in the case for applying for an Education, Health and Care Plan – EHCP.

-- Statements and EHCPs are formally reviewed annually and all adults involved in the education of the child invited.
+- EHCPs are formally reviewed annually and all adults involved in the education of the child invited.

-- All children are formally assessed at the end of Early Years, Key Stage 1 and 2 through statutory testing.
+- All children are formally assessed at the end of Early Years, Year 1 and 2 through statutory testing.